This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 BlackBerry Messenger (BBM)

-Research in Motion's proprietary text messaging service, only for BlackBerry mobile devices.
+Research in Motion's proprietary text messaging service.
 See also instant message.

 - A pool in which no content can be seen.